 Barclays Online Savings Rates

-Currently, the interest rate is set on 2.20% APY for every one dollar deposit.
-Compared to other banks, this amount is about 12 times more than the national average.
+Currently, the interest rate is set at 0.40% APY for every one dollar deposit.
+Compared to other banks, this amount is about 5 times more than the national average.
 However, this percentage can change anytime depending on the market interest rates.

 It should be noted though that the CD rates are not the same as with a regular savings account.
 The latter can have an interest rate that can go up or down at any time.
 CD rates, on the other hand, will stay the same until maturity.